jeiks/Stealing_DL_Models/README.md

 # Stealing Deep Learning Models

-Stealing Deep Learning Models is a repository created to avoid information/data loss.
+_Stealing Deep Learning Models_ is a repository created to avoid information/data loss.

+Here you will find our project development and the results achieved by our experiments.

 =D